Retrenchment Benefits In Singapore: What Employees Are Entitled To

 In addition to monetary compensation, retrenched employees may also receive support in the form of career coaching, reskilling opportunities, or access to government assistance schemes, such as the Workforce Singapore (WSG) programmes, which help individuals upskill and find new job opportunities.

-Is Retrenchment Benefits Compulsory In Singapore?
+Are Retrenchment Benefits Compulsory In Singapore?

 While the government strongly encourages companies to provide retrenchment benefits, it is important to know that retrenchment benefits are not compulsory in Singapore.

 According to the Employment Act, employees who have been employed for over 2 years are eligible for retrenchment benefits.
-For those employed for less than 2 years, the company may provide a goodwill payment, known as an ex-gratia payment, at its discretion.
+For those employed for less than 2 years, the company may provide a goodwill payment, known as an ex gratia payment, at its discretion.

 Although this benefit is not mandated by law, the MOM encourages all employers, both unionised and non-unionised, to follow these advisories and provide retrenchment benefits to support affected employees while they search for new jobs.